Which words should you capitalize?

 The most important thing about title capitalization is to be consistent.

-The Grammar Girl website now uses Associated Press style, which I can also explain to writers by giving them a relatively short list of words that are not capitalized: “a,” “an,” “and,” “at,” “but,” “by,” “for,” “in,” “nor,” “of,” “on,” “or,” “so,” “the,” “to,” “up,” and “yet.”
+The Grammar Girl website now uses Associated Press style, which I can also explain to writers by giving them a relatively short list of words that are not capitalized: “a,” “an,” “and,” “at,” “but,” “by,” “for,” “in,” “nor,” “of,” “on,” “or,” "out," “so,” “the,” “to,” “up,” and “yet.”
 I considered using the more complicated Chicago style, but I found that having to figure out how words are being used is too difficult.
 It’s hard enough to get people to follow straightforward rules, and when I ask writers or even editors to figure out whether a preposition is being used adverbially or adjectivally before they decide to capitalize it, either they can’t do it or it’s so difficult that they don’t even bother to try.

 I believe the most important thing about title capitalization is to be consistent throughout your document and across your publications or website, so although some people may think that if I prefer Chicago style, I should force my writers and editors to use it; I believe you have to choose a style that is comprehensible to your writers.
 It doesn’t do any good to have a style that people struggle to follow.
 My advice is to be realistic when choosing a style.